| V3.0 | 22/07/2022 |

-Creation of a lens table is essential to ensure the streaming process.
-To do this, the relevant lens information (lens name, brand, serial number etc.) should be entered into the LDT-V1, along with all of the values from each axis (focus, iris, zoom) marking for each lens.
+Creating of a lens table is essential to ensure the streaming process.
+To do this, the relevant lens information (lens name, brand, serial number etc.) should be entered into the LDT-V series, along with all of the values for each axis (focus, iris, zoom) for each lens.

 Detailed instructions on how to do this can found in the LDT-R2/LDT-V1 Manual.

 The DCS Plugin must be copied to the following location: